one-among-us/data/people/hakureico/page.en.md

 ## Her Departure

-As Hanasaka described herself on her Zhihu profile: "Just a Giftia, about to be destroyed".
+As Hanasaka described herself on her Zhihu profile: "Just a Giftia, about to be deactivated".

 A Giftia is a type of android with a humanoid body in anime *PLASTIC MEMORIES*.
 They have their own personality and emotions.